- As low as $417/Night

 - Approximately 1200 square feet

 With the beach just footsteps away, Pelican's Landing unit 215 is located on Myrtle Beach’s acclaimed Shore Drive, and is a great place to have a family-friendly vacation or charming hideaway.
-Welcome to this bright and sunny second floor three-bedroom condo featuring a living area and an amazing view of Shore Drive.
+Welcome to this bright and sunny second floor three-bedroom condo featuring a living area and an superb view of Shore Drive.
 This condo offers convenient access to the beach and pool and comfortable furnishings surrounded by classic beach inspired decor.
 Pelicans Landing 215 sleeps eight people with a King, queen and two twin beds and one sleeper couch.
 Additional features include a washer/dryer, wet-bar area and four TV's.
 Internet access available.
 Limit two parking spaces per unit.

 About the Area